adventure-thailand.com banner

 This site contains affiliate links.
 We may earn a commission at no extra cost to you.

 The good news is that traveling around Thailand is surprisingly easy, affordable, and often part of the adventure itself.
-Whether you’re hopping on a colorful tuk-tuk in Bangkok, catching a sleeper train to the north, or flying down to the islands, the country has an excellent mix of transportation options for every type of traveler.
+Whether you are hopping on a colourful tuk-tuk in Bangkok, catching a sleeper train to the north, or flying down to the islands, the country has an excellent mix of transportation options for every type of traveler.
+The trick is knowing which mode of transport suits which journey, and having enough local knowledge to avoid the common pitfalls that trip up first-timers.

 Quick Answer:

-If you’re visiting Thailand for the first time, you’ll likely use a combination of transportation options.
+If you are visiting Thailand for the first time, you will likely use a combination of transportation options.

 The most common ways travelers move around the country include: